akauppi/GroundLevel-firebase-es/README.md

 - faster change cycle (no deployments)
 - no costs
-- from Aug 2020 onwards, only possible mode for users on Spark plan (free)
+- since Aug 2020, only possible mode for users on Spark plan (free)

 With local mode, you can develop back-end features locally, and only deploy working stuff.
 This changes the role of the cloud project to be more of a staging environment than a development hot-pot.
 This is good.